-Brunswick Street has always had good bones- its beginnings as one of the first north-south commercial thoroughfares connecting the city to the inner north by cable tram still defines its role as a vital link and destination today.
+Brunswick Street has always had good bones- its beginnings as one of the first north-south commercial thoroughfares connecting the city to the inner north's first suburb Fitzroy by cart then cable tram still defines its role as a vital link and destination today.

-The architectural character of Brunswick Street too outlines both the past and the present, a condensed time line of Melbourne's tectonic shifts
+The architectural character of Brunswick Street too outlines both the past and the present, a condensed time line of Melbourne's tectonic shifts.

-Anchored by the vista of St Patricks Cathedral at rising elevation of its southern end, the street passes swagged, poly chromatic and ironwork laced edifices borne of the great boom of Marvellous Melbourne, less decorative inner city factory buildings of the 30's,40's and 50's, the modernist monoliths of Atherton Gardens and some more recent additions.
+Anchored by the vista of St Patricks Cathedral at rising elevation of its southern end, the street passes swagged, poly chromatic and ironwork laced edifices borne of the great boom of Marvellous Melbourne such as the Fitzroy Post Office, the Shawcross Building and Perseverance Hotel, less decorative inner city factory buildings of the 30's,40's and 50's, the modernist monoliths of Atherton Gardens and some more recent additions.